kdrag0n/protonaosp.kdrag0n.dev/docs/developers/details/performance.md

 Android 11 switched to the [Scudo memory allocator](https://source.android.com/devices/tech/debug/scudo) for security hardening, but this comes at the expense of performance.
 We trade the ability to detect memory usage bugs for performance instead by using the latest stable version of [jemalloc](https://github.com/jemalloc/jemalloc), updated from the official repository.

-In Bionic libc's semi-realistic [memory trace replay tests](https://android.googlesource.com/platform/system/extras/+/refs/heads/master/memory_replay), jemalloc performed up to [4x better than Scudo](https://docs.google.com/spreadsheets/d/1LG_kxaK5cI14gGtnyM-nNNmfpMdV9Vh-LtYoq7H5J4s/edit).
+In Bionic libc's semi-realistic [memory trace replay tests](https://android.googlesource.com/platform/system/extras/+/refs/heads/master/memory_replay), jemalloc performed up to [4x better than Scudo](https://docs.google.com/spreadsheets/d/1LG_kxaK5cI14gGtnyM-nNNmfpMdV9Vh-LtYoq7H5J4s/edit) while using nearly the same amount of memory.

 ### Optimized zlib